Vehicle infrastructure integration: Safety

-VII would provide a direct link between a vehicle on the road and all vehicles within a defined vicinity.
-The vehicles would be able to communicate with each other, exchanging data on speed, orientation, perhaps even on driver awareness and intent.
-This could increase safety for nearby vehicles, while enhancing the overall sensitivity of the VII system, for example, by performing an automated emergency maneuver (steering, decelerating, braking) more effectively.
-In addition, the system is designed to communicate with the roadway infrastructure, allowing for complete, real-time traffic information for the entire network, as well as better queue management and feedback to vehicles.
-It would ultimately close the feedback loops on what is now an open-loop transportation system.
+VII promotes the development of a direct communication link between road vehicles and all other vehicles nearby, allowing for the exchange of information on vehicle speed and orientation or driver awareness and intent.
+This real-time exchange of information may enable more effective automated emergency maneuvers, such as steering, decelerating, or braking.
+In addition to nearby vehicle awareness, VII promotes a communication link between vehicles and roadway infrastructure.
+Such a link may allow for improved real-time traffic information, better queue management, and feedback to vehicles.

-Through VII, roadway markings and road signs could become obsolete.
-Existing VII applications use sensors within vehicles that can identify markings on the roadway or signing along the side of the road, automatically adjusting vehicle parameters as necessary.
-Ultimately, VII aims to treat such signs and markings as little more than stored data within the system.
-This could be in the form of data acquired via beacons along a roadway or stored at a centralised database and distributed to all VII-equipped vehicles.
+Existing implementations of VII use vehicle-based sensors that can recognize and respond to roadway markings or signs, automatically adjusting vehicle parameters to follow the recognized instructions.
+However, this information may also be acquired via roadside beacons or stored in a centralized database accessible to all vehicles.

 Efficiency

-All the above factors are largely in response to safety but VII could lead to noticeable gains in the operational efficiency of a transportation network.
-As vehicles will be linked together with a resulting decrease in reaction times, the headway between vehicles could be reduced so that there is less empty space on the road.
-Available capacity for traffic would therefore be increased.
-More capacity per lane will in turn mean fewer lanes in general, possibly satisfying the community's concerns about the impact of roadway widening.
-VII will enable precise traffic-signal coordination by tracking vehicle platoons and will benefit from accurate timing by drawing on real-time traffic data covering volume, density and turning movements.
+With a VII system in place, vehicles will be linked together.
+The headway between vehicles may therefore be reduced so that there is less empty space on the road, increasing the available capacity per lane.
+More capacity per lane will in turn imply fewer lanes in general, possibly satisfying the community's concerns about the impact of roadway widening.
+VII will enable precise traffic-signal coordination by tracking vehicle platoons and will benefit from accurate timing by drawing on real-time traffic data covering volume, density, and turning movements.

 Real-time traffic data can also be used in the design of new roadways or modification of existing systems as the data could be used to provide accurate origin-destination studies and turning-movement counts for uses in transportation forecasting and traffic operations.
 Such technology would also lead to improvements for transport engineers to address problems whilst reducing the cost of obtaining and compiling data.
 Tolling is another prospect for VII technology as it could enable roadways to be automatically tolled.
 Data could be collectively transmitted to road users for in-vehicle display, outlining the lowest cost, shortest distance, and/or fastest route to a destination on the basis of real-time conditions.